dddrrreee/cs240lx-20spr/labs/4-uart-8n1/README.md

 several nice features, and in many cases they are completely wrong.

   1. It is simple.
-You don't have to figure out datasheets and write a device driver for the peripheral you you are trying to coax into doing the right thing: just blast out the 0s and 1s using GPIO pins.
+You don't have to figure out datasheets and write a device driver for the peripheral you are trying to coax into doing the right thing: just blast out the 0s and 1s using GPIO pins.
 As a benefit, you will get a much deeper understanding of whatever protocol you are building (e.g., compare your knowledge